 Amazon definitely piqued our interest by announcing their new Managed Cassandra Service (MCS) yesterday.
 As a database vendor, we’ve been asked by many about our view and even whether they’re running Scylla, a real-time big data database, under the hood since they promise single digit latency.
-Here is our quick analysis while the discussion is still being hotly debated on Hacker News.
+Here is our quick analysis of managed Cassandra on AWS while the discussion is still being hotly debated on Hacker News.

-Like many new services it’s hard to figure out what exactly being offered.
+Like many new services it’s hard to figure out what exactly is being offered and how it makes running Cassandra on AWS better.
 An open source blog was published but it’s hard to sort out the architecture (and the limitations or advantages) of their implementation.
-This is about the 4th re-implementation of the Cassandra API (after Scylla, Yugabyte, CosmosDB), and certainly not the first cloud-hosted, managed Cassandra-as-a-service (Scylla Cloud, DataStax, Instaclustr, Bitnami, Aiven, and so on), so why keep it a secret?
+This is about the 4th re-implementation of the Cassandra API (after Scylla, Yugabyte, CosmosDB), and certainly not the first cloud-hosted, managed Cassandra service (Scylla Cloud, DataStax, Instaclustr, Bitnami, Aiven, and so on), so why keep it a secret?
 AWS may be doing themselves a disservice in being less transparent.

 For AWS’ sake, we can say that they continue to surprise the industry with their rigor and their relentless execution.
 No service is immune from AWS.
 It doesn’t matter if it’s open or closed source, hardware or software — any worthy technology will eventually be offered as a service on AWS, even if they have an already robust alternate offering.
 Usually AWS prefers to go horizontal, broadening their portfolio like in the Cassandra/MongoDB case, instead of going vertically and focusing on a narrower set of better offerings.
 And they are always looking to learn and adapt, like the switch from Xen to KVM+Nitro.

-That said, let’s take a look at what Amazon did here.
+That said, let’s take a look at what this Amazon managed Apache Cassandra is all about.
 MCS is a form of chimera: the front end of Apache Cassandra (including the CQL API) running on top of a DynamoDB back end (both for the storage engine and the data replication mechanisms).
 As confirmed on Twitter:

 - It’s ‘serverless’ — As anyone who’s used to spin-up nodes and clusters before you can use them, this is quite refreshing.
 When you login to the MCS console, you can create a keystore and tables without spinning up anything, very convenient!